 Salesforce for Outlook is only available for users using Microsoft Outlook 2016/2013 or Microsoft Outlook for Mac 2016 using Mac OS X 10.10 or later.
 Users must also have access to Exchange Online with Office 365 or Exchange 2016/2013 on-premises.

 Before we get started let’s make sure we meet the minimum specifications for integrating Salesforce for Outlook.

 - Windows 7

-Note: This information is gathered from the Salesforce Spring ’17 release guide.
+Note: This information is gathered from the Trailblazer Community.

-Great, now that you’ve met the minimum specifications go to your Outlook client and locate the Store Icon on the top right of your home bar and search for “Salesforce Lightning for Outlook” and enable the Add-in.
+In your Outlook client locate the Get Add-ins icon on the top right of your home bar and search for “Salesforce” and enable the Add-in.

-Once you have that enabled close out of Outlook and re-open it.
-Then select the Salesforce Cloud Icon next to the Store Icon.
+Once you have that enabled close out of this window.
+Then select the Salesforce Cloud Icon that should appear in the top right.
 You will be prompted to login to your Salesforce instance.
 Please note by enabling the add-in Outlook your Office 365 account will have the same functionality as well.

 Congratulations!
 Now your Outlook to Lightning interface is ready to use!